ShivaniB-TU/tech-resume/README.md

 This repository displays the technical skills I have learned throughout the last few months.

-<details><summary> Github</summary>
+<details><summary>Github</summary>
      <ul>
           <b>First Day on GitHub</b>
-          <li>Introduction to GitHub</li>
+          <li>Introduction to GitHub and its uses</li>
           <li>Communicating using Markdown</li>
           <li>Uploading your project on GitHub</li>
 <p>In summary, this course has taught me how to navigate around GitHub.
-The navigation was focused on uploading projects/ files with data that was on my local desktop.
-Furthermore, it taught me how to communicate with other users and do group projects to join files creating a shared project.</p>
+The navigation was focused on uploading files with data that was on my local desktop.
+Furthermore, it taught me how to communicate with other users to do group projects that are shared as well as utilizing my own text formatting.
+More information on this course can be found <a href="https://lab.github.com/githubtraining/paths/first-day-on-github">here.</a> </p>
           <br />
           <img src="FirstDay.png" alt="Proof of Completion" width="200" height="150" border="2" />
           <br />